Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Simulation Studies

 \subsubsection{Credible Intervals}

 We compare the performance of credible or confidence intervals produced by our methods and competing methods.
-We compare three approaches: (1) Oracle BLAST, which leverages posterior sampling under the true informative set $\mathcal{A}$; (2) $\mathcal{A}_h$-Trans-GLM, which applies transfer learning using the known informative sources without selection; and (3) the desparsified-Lasso \citep{vandeGeer2013OnModels} that produces asymptotically valid intervals using only the target data.
+We start by comparing three approaches: Oracle BLAST, $\mathcal{A}_h$-Trans-GLM \citep{Tian2023TransferModels}, and the desparsified-Lasso \citep{vandeGeer2013OnModels} that produces asymptotically valid intervals using only the target data.

-Figure~\ref{CI_oracle_plots} compares the average length and empirical coverage of the 95\% intervals produced by three methods.
-In this simulation setting, we consider \( p = 300 \) predictors with \( s = 10 \) signal variables with larger sample sizes of $n_0 = 300$ and $n_k = 200$ for $k = 1, \ldots, K$.
-We vary the number of source studies from 1 to 10 and separate metrics for signal and non-signal parameters to better evaluate interval behavior across sparse and non-sparse dimensions.
+In this simulation setting, we consider \( p = 300 \) predictors with \( s = 10 \) signal variables with sample sizes of $n_0 = 300$ and $n_k = 200$ for $k = 1, \ldots, K$.
+We vary the number of informative source studies from 1 to 10 and separate metrics for signal and non-signal parameters to better evaluate interval behavior across sparse and non-sparse dimensions.
+Figure~\ref{CI_oracle_plots} compares the average length and empirical coverage of the 95\% intervals produced by the three methods.

-For non-signal parameters (left panels), Oracle BLAST produces considerably shorter credible intervals than both competing methods while maintaining near-nominal coverage.
-The desparsified Lasso and $\mathcal{A}_h$-Trans-GLM maintain appropriate coverage as well, but their interval lengths are notably longer, reflecting their more conservative estimation of uncertainty in sparse dimensions.
-However, for signal parameters (right panels), the Oracle BLAST method again yields shorter credible intervals than both $\mathcal{A}_h$-Trans-GLM and the desparsified-Lasso, while consistently achieving reliable coverage.
+For both non-signal parameters (left panels) and signal parameters (right panels), Oracle BLAST produces considerably shorter credible intervals than both competing methods while maintaining near-nominal coverage.
+The desparsified-Lasso and $\mathcal{A}_h$-Trans-GLM maintain mostly appropriate coverage as well.
+However, their interval lengths are notably longer.
 An overall pattern worth highlighting is the steady decrease in average credible interval length produced by Oracle BLAST as the number of informative source studies increases.
-This trend reflects the model's ability to borrow strength from multiple sources to improve estimation precision, particularly for the signal parameters.
-In contrast, the average interval length for $\mathcal{A}_h$-Trans-GLM remains largely flat across all scenarios, indicating that its efficiency does not improve with additional informative studies despite knowing which studies are informative.
+This trend reflects the Bayesian model's ability to borrow strength from multiple sources to improve estimation precision.
+In contrast, the average interval length for the competing TL method, $\mathcal{A}_h$-Trans-GLM, remains largely flat as the number of source studies increases, indicating that its efficiency does not improve with the addition of informative studies.